 The electricity generation market is competitive, such that private generation business operators are generating electric power.
 However, since KEPCO’s monopoly system is still maintained in the transmission and distribution of electricity and in the electricity sales business, there is no wholesale electricity market which is wholly competitive.
 Furthermore, there is no nodal pricing system.

-Please refer to Section 1.1 Principal Laws Governing the Structure and Ownership of the Power Industry and 1.8 Unique Aspects of the Power Industry above for details on the structure of the wholesale electricity market, electric power trading procedure and the price determination method.
+See 1.1 Principal Laws Governing the Structure and Ownership of the Power Industry and 1.8 Unique Aspects of the Power Industry for details on the structure of the wholesale electricity market, electric power

 However, even if KEPCO’s monopoly is accepted in the electricity sales market, the electricity sales business operator under the Electric Business Act has the obligation to supply electric power, such that it is not permitted to deny the supply of electricity without a justifiable reason, pursuant to the license obtained according to the terms and conditions of electricity supply from the government (MOTIE).
 Likewise, electricity business operators are prohibited from engaging in unfair trade practices under the Fair Trade Act.